CURRENT

 1400 Constitution Ave, NW, Washington, D.C.
 20560

-September 10, 2021 – ongoing
+September 10, 2021 – Ongoing

 Euretta F. Adair is included as part of an ongoing exhibition at the Smithsonian National Museum of African American History & Culture.
 Reckoning: Protest.
 Defiance.
 Resilience tells stories of injustice, resistance and courage—and looks at the ways in which visual art has long provided its own protest, commentary, escape and perspective for African Americans.